kubermatic/docs/content/kubermatic/v2.23/installation/install-kkp-CE/_index.en.md

 A full setup takes between 1-2 hours depending on your configuration and infrastructure provider.

-Expected skills and knowledge for the installation: moderate level of familiarity with cloud services (like AWS, Azure, GCP ore others) and familiarity with container and Kubernetes technologies, constructs, and configurations.
+Expected skills and knowledge for the installation: moderate level of familiarity with cloud services (like AWS, Azure, GCP or others) and familiarity with container and Kubernetes technologies, constructs, and configurations.

 ## Terminology